The Google Maps SDK for iOS allows you to change the user's viewpoint of the map by modifying the map's camera.

-The location of the center of the map.
-Locations are specified by latitude and
+The location determines the center of the map.
+Locations are specified by

 The latitude can be between -85 and 85 degrees, inclusive.
 Values above or below this range will be clamped to the nearest value within this range.
 For example, specifying a latitude of 100 will set the value to 85.
 Longitude ranges between -180 and 180 degrees, inclusive.
 Values above or below this range will be wrapped such that they fall within the range [-180, 180).
 For example, 480, 840 and 1200 will all be wrapped to 120 degrees.

 Users are able to change the location by panning the map.
 You can

 Alternately, you can set the camera directly, without animating the change.